 Asian Pacific Student Services (APSS) was established in 1980 as a result of the advocacy efforts of the Asian Pacific Student Association (APSA).
 APSA started as a coalition of students whose identity transcended any one particular Asian group.
 For several years, APSA provided support services for first year Asian students.
-They also sponsored cultural events & workshops.
+They also sponsored cultural events and workshops.
 As the number of Asian Pacific American students at LMU increased, the needs of the community began to outweigh APSA's ability to provide necessary services.
-The University responded to APSA's request in 1980 be creating Asian Pacific Student Services and hiring its first, full-time professional director.
-Asian American and Pacific Islander students comprise approximately 13%of undergraduates at LMU.
+The university responded to APSA's request in 1980 by creating Asian Pacific Student Services and hiring its first, full-time professional director.
+Asian American and Pacific Islander students comprise approximately 10% of undergraduates at LMU.

-Asian Pacific Student Services engages the intercultural community at Loyola Marymount University in the issues, cultures and experiences of the Asian Pacific Americans through advocacy, community building, education, resources, programming and the development of leaders.
+Asian Pacific Student Services engages the intercultural community at LMU in the issues, cultures and experiences of the Asian Pacific Americans through advocacy, community building, education, resources, programming and the development of leaders.
 APSS aims to raise social consciousness by cultivating individuals to have an open and developing understanding of Asian Pacific Americans and the larger global community.

 - To advocate on behalf of the Asian Pacific American campus community.